 - Add 2 tb of the vinegar to your container of pig's blood (separately) and make sure any jellied blood is broken up to the extent possible.

-- Add rest of vinegar to the main mixture and stir well.
+- Add broth and rest of vinegar to the main mixture.
 Add blood and stir well (mixture will quickly darken).
-Cook for about 5-10 minutes until mixture thickens.
+Bring everything to a boil and cook until mixture thickens.

 - Add rest of seasonings (fish sauce, salt, lemon, aminos) and adjust to taste.